| |

 tandem recumbent bike has grown into

 much more.
-Through this web site, we
+Through this web site,

-are now sharing all about
+we are now sharing all about tandems and

-tandems and recumbents with people
+recumbents with people everywhere.

 It is

-exciting for us to be
+exciting for us to be receiving

-receiving emails from all over the
+emails from all over the United States

-United States and other countries as
+and other countries as well.

 We are hearing from tandem &